Hetzer Jagdpanther 38(t) German Tank Destroyer Tamiya 1/35

 I made it from February 2009 to March 2009.
 It is Tamiya’s Header.

-The Hetzer’s armament is the 48 calibers 7.5cm antitank gun in a small vehicle based on the body of 38(t) light tank.
-This kit was released about one and a half year ago.
+The Hetzer’s armament is the 48 caliber 7.5cm antitank gun in a small vehicle based on the body of the 38(t) light tank.
+This kit was released about one and a half years ago.

 The chassis is the same as 38(t) and simple, there are only eight big wheels.

 I installed the partial link caterpillar.
 Since loosening can be easily expressed, I like these recent Tamiya styles very much.

 Is it because the inside is narrow, it is a feature that the gun shifts from the central line.
 There are spare caterpillars on the upper surface and the back.

 Parts are little and assemble is easy, it’s enough for this kit only one holiday.